Environmental economics

 Environmental economics is a sub-field of economics concerned with environmental issues.
 It has become a widely studied subject due to growing environmental concerns in the twenty-first century.
 Environmental economics "undertakes theoretical or empirical studies of the economic effects of national or local environmental policies around the world.
 Particular issues include the costs and benefits of alternative environmental policies to deal with air pollution, water quality, toxic substances, solid waste, and global warming."

-Environmental Versus Ecological Economics
+Environmental versus ecological economics

 Environmental economics is distinguished from ecological economics in that ecological economics emphasizes the economy as a subsystem of the ecosystem with its focus upon preserving natural capital.
-While environmental economics focuses on human preferences, by trying to balance protecting natural resources with people's needs for products and services.
-Due to these differences it can be seen that ecological economics takes a more holistic approach to traditional economic theories, while environmental economics fits within traditional economic theories.

 One survey of German economists found that ecological and environmental economics are different schools of economic thought, with ecological economists emphasizing "strong" sustainability and rejecting the proposition that human-made ("physical") capital can substitute for natural capital.
-And environmental economics focusing on the efficient allocation of natural resources in order to fulfill human wants.